top of page

 Do I need a referral from my Primary Care Doc?

 Probably not.
-However, we prefer that you discuss your decision to see a psychologist with her or him, anyhow.
+However, we prefer that you discuss your decision to see a psychologist with her or him, regardless.
 We believe 100% in integrative care, and prefer to know that we can consult with and update your primary care provider after testing is complete (or throughout psychotherapy if needed).
 If you can obtain a referral from your PCP, that certainly wouldn't hurt anything, and we prefer that you do.
 However, we can likely get you in, even without it.

 How long does an evaluation take?